 Fixed fee vs hourly billing: when each wins

 Fixed fee wins when you control the process and can standardize delivery.
+With value-based pricing, firms are compensated for results, not hours, which incentivizes efficiency and better outcomes for clients.

 Hourly wins when: